deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Rebar!
 Go for the drum!"

-Vandenberg looked down, grinned, and swung off Baseball's leg.
+Vandenberg looked down, grinned, and swung off BASEBALL's leg.
 He dropped out of the ceiling's gravity zone instantly with a cry of "heads up!!" for anyone below, and stopped accelerating as he entered the microgravity volume, drifting at a comparatively slow speed.
 He actually